Instagram/IGListKit/CONTRIBUTING.md

 ## License

-By contributing to IGListKit, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to `IGListKit`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.